tensorchord/envd/docs/proposals/20220603-kubernetes-vendor.md

 ## Motivation

 Docker runtime only works for individual developers.
 There are many data scientists developing models on Kubernetes.
-In the current design, they may need to run `envd build`, then push the image to a OCI image registry manually.
+In the current design, they may need to run `envd build` and then manually push the image to an OCI image registry.
 The image can be used after a deployment or a pod is created in Kubernetes.

 We can provide native support for ease of use.